 Gut Health and Hormone Imbalance

-Leaky Gut & Food Sensitivities
+Leaky Gut, Autoimmunity & Food Sensitivities

 If you have food sensitivities then you likely have leaky gut and vice versa.
 They are one of the same.
 Autoimmune conditions develop due to a leaky gut.
 A functional nutritionist experienced in autoimmunity can help.

 What is Leaky Gut?

 The intestinal mucosal barrier is not designed to allow foreign invaders in.
 It’s a physical barrier that is suppose to protect us from the outside environment.
 It also has these finger like projections called villi and microvilli.
 These are responsible for absorbing our nutrients.
 In theory, nothing should be getting through this barrier except for food broken down into really small micronutrient size.
 When particles or pathogens do get through, an immune and inflammatory reaction will occur causing issues like acne.

 The mucosal barrier also contains a chemical layer that produces secretory IgA to protect us against foreign invaders.
 This is more commonly known as your gut immunity.
 This is why leaky gut comes with a compromised immune system along with poor absorption of vital nutrients.

-What does Leaky Gut look like?
+What does Leaky Gut Look Like?

 Abdominal Weight Gain